 Hands-on Learning from Day One

-Beginning their first semester, seminary students will begin field placement in a supervised ministry setting.
+Early in their studies, seminary students will begin field placement in a supervised ministry setting.
 These field placements will primarily be in local churches, denominational agencies, faith based non-profits, and other health and human services areas.
 Each semester, the practicum class will be complemented by two academic classes that help bring academic learning into applied learning and experience.
 In this way, the seminary will fully integrate practical ministry experience within the scope and sequence of the entire curriculum.
 Students will graduate not only with academic knowledge, but practical skills and application – preparing them for a lifetime of ministry and also a lifetime of learning.

 A Cohort Based Learning Model